-Beyond the psychological benefits of cooking for seniors, are its health benefits.
 If you go to any fast food restaurant, it’s highly unlikely you know all of the ingredients that went into your food.
-Even unlikelier is that you know the detailed nutritional facts of the fast food you’re consuming.
-As you age, taking care of your body and your nutrition becomes more and more important to living a long, healthy life.
+Even more unlikely that you know the detailed nutritional facts of the fast food you’re consuming.
+As you age, a healthy diet is a big part of taking care of your body and your nutrition becomes more and more important to living a long, healthy life.

 Cooking your own meals means you have the opportunity to choose what goes into your food.
 You can pay attention to eliminating calorie-dense additional ingredients or limiting your fat intake.
 Choosing your ingredients is an opportunity that fast food simply doesn’t offer in the way home cooking does.